bookofproofs/bookofproofs.github.io/_sources/history/18th-century/coriolis.md

 title: De Coriolis, Gaspard Gustave
 born: 1792
 died: 1843
-keywords: Coriolis, force, frame of reference, laws of motion, Coriolis Effect, centrifugal force, angular velocity
+keywords: gaspard-gustave de coriolis,de
-description: Gaspard-Gustave de Coriolisdeveloped the Coriolis force, laws of motion, Coriolis Effect and centrifugal force, as well as equations of motion and angular velocity.
+description: Gaspard-Gustave de Coriolis is best remembered for the Coriolis force.
+He showed that the laws of motion could be used in a rotating frame of reference.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---